amberdata/amberdata-example-chainlink/CONTRIBUTING.md

 Of course feel free to make your own issues if you think something needs to be added or fixed.

-# Basic quality checks

-Please ensure that all tests pass before submitting changes.
-Most projects have a full test suite that are automatically run as part of the default phase of the npm lifecycle (`npm install`).

-They can also be run individually: unit tests with `npm test`.

-We follow the default Airbnb code formatting style, please make sure to follow and adhere to these conventions when submitting code.

 # Submitting Changes

 Please sign the [Contributor License Agreement](https://docs.google.com/forms/d/e/1FAIpQLSc6O3CudbzEvSEos_VbXAf6bah05dvx_OZRXDHBx7gFLe-uJA/viewform).